ltessaro/aws-ec2-dashboard/README.md

 ### Running it
 1. First of all you should build it as any maven project.
 The final artifact is a jar file.
 2. Run it as any jar file: ``` java -jar cc.cloudjourney.ec2dashboard-0.0.1-SNAPSHOT-jar-with-dependencies.jar ```
+3. It is going to be available on http://public_dns`:4567

 ### Limitations
 - There is no cache yet, so any refresh is calling the AWS API again.